msc-creative-computing/p-comp-week-1-labs-HarryWuuuuu/Week 6/README.md

 * [Final Effect](#final-effect)

 ## Project Instruction
 This is a group project.
-Our group consists of 'Hao Wu(me)', 'Yansong Wang', 'Lingyu Guo' and 'Yiting Jia'.
+Our group consists of `Hao Wu(me)`, `Yansong Wang`, `Lingyu Guo` and `Yiting Jia`.
 We plan to use finger to control puppet's finger, and each finger will triger different music.
-I am mainly responsible for 'coding'， and assist in assembling the pressure sensor and designing the arrangement of the circuit.
+I am mainly responsible for `coding`， and assist in assembling the pressure sensor and designing the arrangement of the circuit.

 ## Circuit Diagram
 <img width="1421" alt="Tinkercad" src="https://user-images.githubusercontent.com/91842476/143964425-d173fd3a-ad54-4556-bf9d-59df3285c318.png">